SoumiryaSarangi/OS-CA-Automated-Deadlock-Detection-Tool/2_PROBLEM_STATEMENT.md

 **Problem:** Computers can get stuck in deadlocks (processes waiting in circles)

-**Solution:** Build a tool that:
+**Solution:** Build a modern web application that:
 1. Takes information about processes and resources
 2. Checks if they're stuck in a circular wait
-3. Reports if there's a deadlock
+3. Reports if there's a deadlock with beautiful animations
 4. Suggests how to fix it

 **Why it's useful:**
 - Saves time (automatic instead of manual checking)
 - Prevents system freezes
 - Helps learn operating system concepts
-- Provides visual understanding
+- Provides interactive visual understanding
+- Modern, user-friendly interface with themes
+- No installation required - runs in browser

 ---